versionone/VersionOne.SDK.Python/README.md

 ## Overview

+### Authenticating via Oauth2

+  We recommend using Oauth 2.0 to authenticate with the VersionOne instance.
+This prevents your client from storing user credentials, and allows the user to manage permissions for multiple registered client applications.

+  This library uses Google's oauth2 library and its secrets and credentials file formats.
+  You must use another tool that writes these files before this library can be used to gain access to a VersionOne instance.
+  Once the files exist and are valid, authentication is automatic based on the stored secrets and credentials.

+  Our brief Oauth2 example program can be used to write that file.
+See https://github.com/versionone/versionone-oauth2-examples/tree/master/python27

 ### Dynamic reflection of all V1 asset types:

   Just instantiate a V1Meta.
 All asset types defined on the server are available